As always you can listen by watching this video or read the transcript below...

 If you’re in Automotive and have a product or service to sell to vehicle manufacturers or parts distributors then you’re in a highly-competitive industry.
 If you want to go one step further and get into the supply chain of Formula One then you’ll find business development, sales, and account management to be even more challenging.

 LinkedIn gives you the opportunity to advertise your Automotive job roles.
 LinkedIn will share your adverts across LinkedIn, email to suitable people who have the right skills and location.
 Anyone on LinkedIn can find your advert through search, and it will also appear on your Company Page.
 We'll also share the job using the LinkedIn profiles of James Walters and Steve Smith who have 10k+ connections.
 You can also share your job via social media.

 In the last post in this series we looked at 'Updating your systems'.
-This time lets look at automatically synchronising your contact details and data across your cloud systems such as CRM, Email marketing, and Email contacts folder.
+I'm often asked 'what are some tools for regulatory framework' so this time lets look at automatically synchronising your contact details and data across your cloud systems such as CRM, Email marketing, and Email contacts folder.
 This is important to make it easy to respond to requests such as 'Modification', more on that in future posts.